CyberspyUA/UE_5.1.1_Third_Person_Shooter/README.md

 # Third Person Shooter

-A third-person shooter stylised in a futuristic military style.
+A third-person shooter stylized in a futuristic military style.
 The basis of the project was developed while studying the Udemy course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games".
 The project is completed with additional innovations.
 The game is still in development.